buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcBuilding.md

 The body (or solid model) geometric representation (if the building has an independent geometric representation) of IfcBuilding is defined using faceted B-Rep capabilities (with or without voids), based on the IfcFacetedBrep or on the IfcFacetedBrepWithVoids.

-> NOTE&nbsp; Since the building shape is usually described by the exterior building elements, an independent shape representation shall only be given, if the building is exposed independently from its constituting elements and such independent geometric representation may be prohibited in model view definitions.
+> NOTE  Since the building shape is usually described by the exterior building elements, an independent shape representation shall only be given, if the building is exposed independently from its constituting elements and such independent geometric representation may be prohibited in model view definitions.

 ### Building Attributes